kaushik4444/Simulation-of-Car-park-routing-system-using-MSP430FR5969/README.md

-# Working with MSP430FR5969
+# Development of an algorithm to simulate a 'Car-park routing system' using MSP430FR5969 and its peripherals with minimum energy dissipation

-Simulate a 'Car-park routing system' using MSP430FR5969 Ultra-low-power micro Controller using all the available modules - I/O devices(buttons and LEDs), Interrupts, Timers, UART communication ports etc.
+MSP430FR5969 is an Ultra-low-power MCU launchpad.
+It consists of various peripherals such as LEDs, Interrupts, Timers, UART serial Communication, etc. Using these, simulated a 'Car-park routing’ system with minimum energy dissipation.